 1. The first crucial step you must follow is negotiating leasehold land ownership or a purchase agreement with the airport owner.
 Typically, leases run between 25 and 30 years, but they can vary from airport to airport.
 Hiring a lawyer can be useful in securing advantageous lease terms, and can help to establish what will happen after the lease expires.
 It is also helpful to include a clause in the leasehold agreement to allow the airport owner to be involved in the development project, to ensure building codes, permits and inspection requirements are met.

 2. If you will be purchasing airport property, ensure the FAA (if you live in the U.S.) or Transport Canada is involved in early discussions with the airport owner as both agencies have rigorous requirements that must be followed.
 For example, in the U.S., the FAA must approve the sale of any airport property before construction on a hangar can even begin.

 3. Once a leasehold or purchasing agreement has been secured, take time to visit your local municipal building authority to learn which building codes, permits and inspection requirements must be met.
-Taking part in the final inspection once construction is complete is also top priority to ensure you steel hangar functions correctly before it is put into operation.
+Taking part in the final inspection once construction is complete is also a top priority to ensure your steel hangar functions correctly before it is put into operation.

-– Underground drainage and storm water runoff control
+- Underground drainage and stormwater runoff control

 - Underground utility layouts, fire protection sprinkler systems, electric, telephone, cable, sewer, gas piping, and tie-ins to existing systems